hgkamath/puppet-owncloud/README.md

 Source Hosted on: <br>
  hgkamath/puppet-owncloud  [https://github.com/hgkamath/puppet-owncloud ]

-modified source originally from: <br>
+ <br>modified source originally from: LeonB/puppet-owncloud
- LeonB/puppet-owncloud

 Feel free to pull and improve or contribute.
 My own understanding of puppet is minimal.